 How to find and define Hardware Clock on Linux

-The set-local-rtc boolean-value option is used to set the Hardware Clock to UTC or coordinated universal time.
+The set-local-etc boolean-value option is used to set the Hardware Clock to UTC or coordinated universal time.

-First, use the following command to find out if our hardware clock is defined as a local timezone.
+First, use the following command to determine if our hardware clock is defined as a local timezone.

 # timedatectl | grep local